Freestyle rap: Methodology of improvised freestyle

+MC Lyte, the first female rapper to release a solo album, paved the way for generations of female freestylers like Queen Latifah and Missy Elliott.

-Many rappers learn to rap through improvised freestyling, and by making freestyling into a conversation or a rhyming game which they play frequently as a way to practice, as described in the book How to Rap.
+Many rappers learn to rap through improvised freestyling, and by making freestyling into a conversation or a rhyming game which they play frequently as a way to practice, as described in the 2009 book How to Rap.
 Reasons for freestyling include entertainment, as a therapeutic activity, to discover different ways of rapping, promoting oneself, increasing versatility, or as a spiritual activity.
 Improvised freestyling can also be used in live performances, to do things such as giving something extra to the crowd and to cover up mistakes.
 To prove that a freestyle is being made up on the spot (as opposed to something pre-written or memorized), rappers will often refer to places and objects in their immediate setting, or will take suggestions on what to rhyme about.

 Freestyles are performed a cappella, over beatboxing (as seen in Freestyle), or over instrumental versions of songs.
 Freestyling is often done in a group setting called a "cypher" (or "cipher") or as part of a "freestyle battle".
 Due to the improvised nature of freestyle, meter and rhythm are usually more relaxed than in conventional rapping.
 Many artists base their freestyle on their current situation or mental state, but have a ready supply of prepared lyrics and rhyme patterns they can use as filler.
 Freestyling can also be used as a songwriting method for albums or mixtapes.